Table of Contents[Hide][Show]

 - ‘length of the URL’.
 Another obvious one that seems to be ignored yet in the outside world, particularly for large sites.
 The shorter the url the greater the ability to rank higher’.
 The average length for the top ten ranking URL in the study (in characters) was 36.

 In addition I can also see a bunch of liners mentioning the heading mark-up ( H1 and H2) as important signals.
 It’s interesting to see this one coming back, as in previous Moz Ranking Factor studies (2011 and 2013), results showed that keywords in H tags did not much correlation with rankings.

 Lastly, it is worth noting the ‘video integration’ feature as a ranking factor.

-The main takeways from this study are : the imperative need to produce the best content as possible in your niche, get an Onpage optimisation plan in place for your site ensuring you keep your urls short, nice and factual, get involved with the Google Plus social network, without forgetting facebook, do not stop your link building plans at all as you constantly need new links, and work on your site speed until it’s a fast as possible.
+The main takeaways from this study are: the imperative need to produce the best content as possible in your niche, get an Onpage optimization plan in place for your site ensuring you keep your urls short, nice and factual, get involved with the Google Plus social network, without forgetting facebook, do not stop your link building plans at all as you constantly need new links, and work on your site speed until it’s a fast as possible.

 I’m looking forward to a similar 2014 study produced by Searchmetrics, but ideally with a scope outside the US, eg: France or Spain.

 I hope that you found my summary useful.
 Is there anything you found particularly remarkable about this ‘search engine ranking factors’ study? feel free to comment.

 Great post David!
 Thanks for sharing with the community such detailed and useful analysis.